-Additionally, the bill outlines exceptions to this rule, allowing homeowners associations to impose reasonable restrictions that do not significantly hinder personal agriculture, such as those for historical preservation or community significance.
-It also clarifies that the legislation does not permit the ownership of roosters or free-ranging chickens, nor does it prevent state and local authorities from regulating personal agriculture.
-Homeowners associations retain the right to enforce rules regarding the maintenance of properties and the use of chemicals in gardening.
-Overall, the bill seeks to enhance the ability of individuals to engage in personal agriculture while balancing the interests of homeowners associations.
+Additionally, the bill outlines specific limitations, clarifying that it does not permit the ownership of roosters or free-ranging chickens, nor does it prevent state and local authorities from regulating personal agriculture.
+It also allows HOAs to impose certain rules regarding the maintenance of properties, including the management of dead plant material and the use of chemicals in gardening.
+Overall, the legislation seeks to balance the promotion of personal agriculture with the rights of homeowners associations to maintain community standards.

 Statutes affected: Introduced Version: 36-4-20